Or, How to Love God and How not to Love God

 (John 14:25-26)

-Do you see in the above verses that Jesus is saying that the Holy Spirit will guide us in understanding his words?
+Do you see in the verses above that Jesus says the Holy Spirit will guide us in understanding his words?
 Now, in a minute, we will look at Colossians 2:8, which says that philosophies, traditions of men, and elements of the world will rob us of the truth.
-The Holy Spirit can lead us if we rely solely on properly handled Scripture and the spirit.
+The Holy Spirit can lead us if we rely solely on properly handled Scripture and the Spirit.
 But worldly philosophy, traditions, and elements of the world will rob us by leading us astray.
-The problem is that these philosophies, traditions, and elements of the world can be so integrated into our belief systems that we are deceived into believing they are also the truth of the word of God.
+The problem is that these philosophies, traditions, and elements of the world can be so integrated into our belief systems that we are deceived into believing they are also the truth of God’s word.
 Some of them may have been indoctrinated into our Christian experience somewhere along the way.

 Scripture calls what God has revealed the knowledge of God.